 Nearest Tube: Covent Garden or Leicester Square

-Shopping is the King's Road's main obsession – here you'll find an eclectic mix of trendy boutiques, unique labels, designer shops and high-street staples, alongside a vast array of cafes and eateries.
+Shopping is the King's Road's main obsession – here in posh Chelsea you'll find an eclectic mix of trendy boutiques, unique labels, designer shops and high-street staples, alongside a vast array of cafes and restaurants.
 It's also a great place for inspirational interior design, with Peter Jones, Heal's and Cath Kidston all vying for attention.
-Be sure to check out the store where punk was born in the 70s, Vivienne Westwood's shop and the treasure trove of antiques at the Chelsea Antiques Market.
+Be sure to check out Duke of York Square; located just off the King's Road, this tranquil square is home to more than 30 fashion and lifestyle retailers, including one of Europe’s largest Zara stores.
+You can also visit the store where punk was born in the 70s, Vivienne Westwood's shop and a treasure trove of antiques at the Chelsea Antiques Market.

 Nearest Tube: Sloane Square